liviakong/sum-rules/PythonHelp.md

 ### Option B: Manual installation
 1. Follow [Wolfram's guide](https://reference.wolfram.com/language/workflow/ConfigurePythonForExternalEvaluate.html) for installing Python and the required packages for using ExternalEvaluate.
 If you already have a Python installation, make sure to follow the steps to install the `pyzmq` package using the package manger `pip`.
 This allows Mathematica to communicate with Python.
-2. List out the Python evaluators on your computer using
+2. In Mathematica, list out the Python evaluators on your computer using
    ```
    FindExternalEvaluators["Python"]
    ```